lilybarrett/jquery-clinic-winter-2016/README.md

 #Intro to jQuery Library

 jQuery is a JavaScript library. jQuery is a fast, small, and feature-rich JavaScript library.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+It makes things like HTML document traversal and manipulation, event handling, animation, and AJAX much simpler with an easy-to-use API that works across a multitude of browsers.

 There is also another extension library called jQuery UI that provides some nice effects and methods for enhanced user experiences.